ractivejs/ractivejs.github.io/docs/tutorials/transitions.md

 Try adding intros to the three buttons in the template, choosing from `fade`, `slide` and `fly`, which have been included on this page.

-> As with custom events, transitions are distributed as plugins, [which you can download here](/integrations/plugins) to use in your project.
-You can [create your own transitions](/extend/transitions).
+> As with custom events, transitions are distributed as plugins.
 >
 > Where possible, Ractive uses CSS transitions, but in older browsers it will fall back to timer-based animation.

 ## Step 2